 Lincoln College of Technology

 Lincoln College of Technology occupies a modern 152,000 square-foot facility specializing in career training in the Automotive and Skilled Trades industries.
 At this automotive school, you'll train in Careers That Build America.
 Plus, you will:

-- Receive hands-on Auto Techician training from ASE-Certified automotive instructors, Certified Master HVACR Educators and I-CAR qualified collision repair instructors.
+- Receive hands-on Auto Techician training from ASE-Certified automotive instructors.

 - Undergo the same training BMW Master Technicians receive as a student in our BMW Step Program, offered at the Grand Prairie campus.